 Scooter Park vs Street Competitions

 Competitive scootering events are split into two categories: Park (up to 3 rounds, 2 solo runs, max 100 pts) and Street (up to 4 rounds, jam sessions + runs + Last Trick, max 150 pts).
 In both categories, the best run score counts.
 With 5 judges, the highest and lowest scores are dropped.
-Ties are resolved by comparing the second-best run, and ultimately by a jury vote.
+Ties are resolved by comparing the second-best run, and finally by a jury vote.

 Park vs Street at a Glance